If you don’t think your organization is creative enough to implement design thinking processes, think again.

 Testing: Just as it says, go forth and test your solutions.

-Using the design thinking process, everyone is a designer and design is everywhere.
-This skill isn’t as far out of reach as you might think.
-You practice design in the way you plan out your day, arrange furniture, build spreadsheets, or create training programs.
+When you stop and think about the process, you might realize you use it in everyday life — all the time.
+You practice design in the ways you plan out your day, arrange furniture, build spreadsheets or create training programs.

 1. Focus on the problem

 Companies often fail at effectively solving problems or meeting goals because they don’t correctly identify the user or problem initially.
 To identify your problem, you can: